back search

 Conception

-Updated on 9 May 2023
+Updated on 3 November 2023

 Pregnancy is a significant event in a woman's life.
 During this period, life develops into a tangible form that breathes, requires nutrition, and develops organs, emotions, sentience, and everything that makes life human.
 This is a time filled with hope, expectations, and curiosity to know whether one is pregnant.
 Early detection of pregnancy can help women make informed decisions about their health and well-being.
 While there are several methods to confirm pregnancy, self-examination of the stomach is a simple and effective way to detect early signs of pregnancy.
-In this guide, we will discuss how to self-examine your stomach for early pregnancy and understand the changes that occur in the body during this time.
+In this guide, we will discuss how to self examine your stomach for pregnancy and understand the changes that occur in the body during this time.

 What are the Initial Signs of Pregnancy?